ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/vesting-examples/vesting-owner-guide.md

 ### How it works:

-- A "vesting schedule" is established, detailing when and how the tokens will be released.
+- A __vesting schedule__ is established, detailing when and how the tokens will be released.

 - This schedule can vary, with tokens being released monthly, quarterly, annually, or based on achieving specific milestones.

-- There are often "cliff" periods during which no tokens are released for an initial duration, followed by subsequent releases.
+- There are often __cliff__ periods during which no tokens are released for an initial duration, followed by subsequent releases.

 :::info Technical details and parameters
 For all technical details about the contract, see [vesting contract](v3/documentation/smart-contracts/contracts-specs/vesting-contract)